shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-09-setvalue.md

 **What happened in the code above?**

-* First, we create a instruction for a transaction:
+* First, we create a `new` instance of the `TransactionInstruction` class:
-  * With the greeter's keys, seeting **isWritable** flag to `true`
+  * With the greeter's keys, setting the **isWritable** flag to `true`
-  * With the address of the program we want to call
+  * With the `programId` or address of the program we want to call: `programKey` ()
-  * With the data we want to pass to the call
+  * With the data we want to pass to the call.
+In this case, there is only one kind of instruction we can send and `Buffer.alloc(0)` is like referring to the zero-index of an array.
+If there were multiple instructions, we would alter this value.
-* Finally we send and await that the transaction confirm; payer being the account created during firsts' steps.
+* Then we send and await the transaction confirmation;
+  * `[payerKeypair]` being the account created during [second tutorial](https://learn.figment.io/tutorials/create-solana-keypair).

 ----------------------------------

 ## Make sure it works

-Once you have the code above saved:
-* Click on **Send A Greeting**
+Once you have the code above saved, click on **Send A Greeting** and watch the magic happen:
-* Let's the magic happen

 ![](../../../.gitbook/assets/solana-set-v3.gif)